Diadectes: Classification and species

 Numerous species have been assigned to Diadectes, though most of those have proven to be synonyms of one another.
 Similarly, many supposed separate genera of diadectids have been shown to be junior synonyms of Diadectes.
 One of these, Nothodon, was actually published by Othniel Charles Marsh five days before the name Diadectes was published by his rival Cope.
 Despite this fact, in 1912, Case synonymized the two names and treated Diadectes as the senior synonym, which has been followed by other paleontologists since, despite the fact that it violates the rules of International Code of Zoological Nomenclature (ICZN).

 Phylogeny

 A phylogenetic analysis of Diadectes and related diadectids was presented in an unpublished PhD thesis by Richard Kissel in 2010.
-Previous phylogenetic analyses of diadectids had found D. absitus to be more basal than other species of Diadectes, outside the derived clade composed of these species.
-In these analyses, Diasparactus zenos was more closely related to the other species of Diadectes than was D. absitus, making Diadectes paraphyletic.
-Kissel recovered this paraphyly in his analysis and proposed the new genus name "Silvadectes" for D. absitus.
+Previous phylogenetic analyses of diadectids had found D. sanmiguelensis and D. absitus to be more basal than other species of Diadectes, outside the derived clade composed of these species.
+In these analyses, Diasparactus zenos was more closely related to the other species of Diadectes than was D. sanmiguelensis and D. absitus, making Diadectes paraphyletic.
+Kissel recovered this paraphyly in his analysis and proposed the new genus name "Oradectes" for D. sanmiguelensis, and "Silvadectes" for D. absitus.
 Below is the cladogram from Kissel's thesis:

-However, according to the ICZN, a name presented in an initially unpublished thesis such as Kissel's is not valid.
-Because the name "Silvadectes" has not yet been formally erected in a published paper, it was not, as of 2010, considered valid.
+However, according to the ICZN, a name presented in an initially unpublished thesis such as Kissel's is not valid (nomen ex dissertationae).
+Because the names "Oradectes" and "Silvadectes" have not yet been formally erected in a published paper, they were not, as of 2010, considered valid.
+A 2024 paper formally erected the genus Kuwavaatakdectes for D. sanmiguelensis.
+The same paper also named another Diadectes species, D. dreigleichenensis, which coexisted with D. absitus in the Tambach Formation of Germany.